EricGebhart/Simple_Process_REPL/README.md

 [The Particle Board REPL](https://github.com/ericgebhart/Particle_Board_REPL.git).
 PBR is an application layer built on top of the previous version of SPR, which was a bit of a pain to extend.
 PBR is now a standalone application that embodies the old version 1 of SPR.
+The same could be done with SPR 2, as the mechanisms used by PBR to extend SPR are still there.

 I built the REPL first and started converting all my functionality to python.
 This particle board process also needed wifi, the concept of a device,